LazyWizard/lazylib/readme.txt

 https://bitbucket.org/LazyWizard/lazylib (I use Mercurial for revision control).

 There are a few goals you should keep in mind when contributing:
+ * Any class ending with 'Utils' should only contain static methods and shoudn't be instantiatable.
  * Use human-readable method names.
 If there's a proper name that describes a method's functionality but nobody outside of that field will know it, use a more generic, descriptive name.